Janelle Monae’s Production Company Signs First-Look Deal With Universal

 Janelle Monae is currently one of the biggest names in the entertainment industry.
 Since her rise to fame, the 32-year-old has managed to add a number of titles to her resume, including actress and model.
-Over the years, she has released a number of successful albums, her most recent release Dirty Computer, earned great reviews from many music enthusiasts.
+Over the years, she has released a number of successful albums, and her most recent release, Dirty Computer, earned great reviews from many music enthusiasts.

 As an actress, she has appeared in a handful of films, including Moonlight and Hidden Figures.
-She will soon be seen in an upcoming Universal film, Welcome to Marwen and the Harriet Tubman biopic, Harriet, slated for 2019.
+She will soon be seen in an upcoming Universal film, Welcome to Marwen, and the Harriet Tubman biopic, Harriet, slated for 2019.
 She has also recently been added to the cast of Disney’s Lady and the Tramp remake.

 And it seems the multitalented woman is looking to spread her wings still.
-According to a report from The Fader, she has recently inked a first-look production deal with Universal Pictures through her production company Wondaland Pictures.
+According to a report from The Fader, she has recently inked a first-look production deal with Universal Pictures through her production company, Wondaland Pictures.

 Under the agreement between the two parties, Wondaland and Universal Pictures will be creating and developing content that will reach across multiple genres and aim to shed light on “underrepresented perspectives” while giving a platform to “marginalized voices.”